p3lim-wow/Fetch/README.md

 The problem with this new spell is that it needs a target to work, and you can't macro it because the player has two spells with the same name in their spell book, and it'll try to use the pet-based version in macros.

 This addon fixes that!
 If this addon finds the new fetch spell on your action bar it'll override the binding (not permanently, don't worry) with a hidden button that will attempt to cast the new Fetch spell on either the last target or on the target under your mouse cursor.
+There's no configuration needed, it should just work as long as you have the Fetch ability on your action bars somewhere and a key bound to that button.

 It's not perfect, there might be bugs, but this works most of the time.